Sofie Westlingaffiliated with the university, Specialist in psychiatry, Licensed physician, Associate professor, PhD, Medical Doctor

 UKÄ subject classification

-- self-harm, suicide, Borderline Personality Disorder
+- self-harm, suicide prevention, Borderline Personality Disorder

 Brief Admission Skåne (BAS): Replacing General Psychiatric Admission for individuals with self-harm and acute risk of suicide.